Community Energy Fund

 - Enabling places to benefit from clean, renewable, local energy

-The fund is for the development of projects from concept to investment-ready scheme.
-It does not provide capital funding for the installation of projects themselves.
+The fund did not provide capital funding for the installation of projects themselves.

-The fund is for eligible community-based organisations on England with projects that will bring benefits to the local community.
+The fund was for eligible community-based organisations on England with projects that will bring benefits to the local community.
 These are:

 - Amateur sports clubs